 We do not process special categories of personal data, unless they are part of a commissioned or contractual processing.

 When using our online services, we may store the IP address and the time of the respective user action.
 This data is stored on the basis of our legitimate interests as well as the users’ interests in the protection against misuse and other unauthorized use.
-As a matter of principle, this data will not be passed on to third parties, unless it is necessary to pursue our claims pursuant to Art.
-6 par.
-1 lit. f.
-GDPR is required or there is a legal obligation in accordance with Art.
-6 par.
-1 lit. c.
+As a matter of principle, this data will not be passed on to third parties, unless it is necessary to pursue our claims pursuant to sect.
+6 para.
+1 letter f.
+GDPR is required or there is a legal obligation in accordance with sect.
+6 para.
+1 letter c.
 GDPR.

 Administration, Financial Accounting, Office Organization, Contact Management

-We process data within the framework of administrative tasks as well as the organisation of our company, financial accounting and compliance with legal obligations, e.g. archiving.
+We process data within the framework of administrative tasks as well as the organization of our company, financial accounting and compliance with legal obligations, e.g. archiving.
 We process the same data that we process in the course of providing our contractual services.
-The processing bases are Art.
-6 par.
-1 lit. c.
-GDPR, Art.
+The processing bases are sect.
 6 para.
-1 lit. f.
+1 letter c.
+GDPR, sect.
+6 para.
+1 letter f.
 GDPR.
 Customers, prospects, business partners and website visitors are affected by the processing.
 The purpose and our interest in the processing lies in the administration, financial accounting, office organization, archiving of data, thus tasks which serve the maintenance of our business activities, perception of our tasks and provision of our services.
 The deletion of the data with regard to contractual services and contractual communication corresponds to the information provided in these processing activities.